ecmCode/social-credit-test/README.md

 ## rule:
  - there will be around 20 questions to test if you are loyal to the Party.
  - if you answer right , you get 15-50 social credit score.
- - if you answer right question in the last question you will get infinite social credit score
+ - if you survive the test you prove yourself loyal to the Party.
  - if you answer a wrong question, you lose 30 social credit score.
  - if you answer wrong in an important question, you lose you all credit score and YOU WILL BE EXECUTED TOMORROW.
  - if your social credit score is under -100, YOU WILL BE EXECUTED TOMORROW.